-Our virtues are designed to encourage young people to become responsible citizens in our society and as such, all pupils on roll at Avanti Fields are expected to uphold these virtues in their life both in and out of school.
+Our virtues are designed to encourage young people to become responsible citizens in our society and as such, all pupils on roll at Krishna Avanti are expected to uphold these virtues in their life both in and out of school.

 This policy applies on school premises and during school hours, on visits and trips, and school events and other occasions related to the school, and any occasions when the pupils are the responsibility of the staff.
-The policy applies when pupils are off site on study leave or work experience.